LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/overall/add-course-resources.md

 ---
-title: "Title of document"
-description: "Description of document."
+title: "How do I add resources to a course?"
-isPublished: false
+isPublished: true
 ---

 # How do I Add Resources to a Course?